kagisearch/kagi-docs/docs/kagi/company/assets.md

-# Resources & Brand Assets
+# Kagi Search and Orion Press Kits

 You can go to the [Kagi Press Kit](https://kagi.com/assets) webpage to access our resources and brand assets.